Models of attractor dynamics in the brain: Prior experience and perceptual biases

-These findings underscore the importance of firing rate adaptation as a key modulator of perceptual dynamics and highlight how attractor networks provide a mechanistic basis for the flexible, experience-dependent biases observed in human perception.
+By integrating these diverse factors into a unified framework, the model demonstrates that the complex interplay between recurrent excitation and firing rate adaptation provides a robust neural mechanism capable of reproducing the full spectrum of observed behaviors.
+It reveals that shifting experimental conditions—such as stimulus timing, masking, or ambiguity—simply move the system across different operational regimes of the same underlying attractor landscape.
+Ultimately, these findings underscore the importance of firing rate adaptation as a key modulator of perceptual dynamics and highlight how attractor networks provide a mechanistic basis for the flexible, experience-dependent biases observed in human perception.